Structured Shrinkage Priors: Application

-Figure~\ref{fig:vcorr} shows posterior mean estimates of the channel-by-channel correlation matrices corresponding to $\bs \Sigma_2$ as well as 95\% credible interval and posterior mean estimates for the $\sigma_{1,12}$, the posterior correlation of two elements of $\bs B$ corresponding to consecutive time points.
-Overall, the estimates indicate that there is indeed evidence of dependence across channels and over time, which supports our decision to use structured priors for this problem.
-Again, these are largely consistent with our expectations; the amount of dependence across channels and over time under the SNG and SPB priors is decreasing as $c$ or $q$ decrease and the priors become heavier tailed and encourage sparsity more aggressively.
+Figure~\ref{fig:vcorr} shows posterior mean estimates of channel-by-channel correlation matrices corresponding to $\bs \Sigma_2$ and indications of approximate 90\% intervals that do not include zero as well as posterior mean estimates of correlations across consecutive time points $\sigma_{1,i\left(i+1\right)}$ and approximate 90\% intervals.
+There is evidence of dependence, especially across channels.
+The amount of dependence across channels and over time under the SNG and SPB priors is decreasing as $c$ or $q \rightarrow 0$.
+Surprisingly, the SPN prior estimates weak correlations despite being able to accommodate arbitrary $\bs \Sigma$.
+This may be due to especially strong shrinkage of elements of $\bs \Sigma$ under the assumed prior distributions for the hyperparameters.

-Interestingly, the SPN prior estimates relatively weak correlations across channels and over time, compared to the other prior distributions.
-This is surprising because the SPN prior differs from the SNG and SPB priors in that it can accommodate arbitrary dependence structures, however it is likely caused by differences between the the induced prior on the correlation of any two elements of $\bs \beta$ using the fully Bayes implementation SPN versus SPB and SNG priors.

-Last, Figure~\ref{fig:vroc} shows ROC curves for the $100$ held-out trials based on posterior mean predictions $\hat{\bs y}_{\text{test}}$.
-Here, we include a comparison to the estimates based on the corresponding unstructured priors as well, which assume $\bs \Omega$ and $\bs \Psi \propto \bs I_p$.
-We observe that the structured priors tend to outperform the independent priors, and that the SHP priors that generalize Laplace or heavier-than-Laplace-tailed priors can yield slightly better performance than a multivariate normal prior especially at thresholds that correspond to low false positive rates.
-Examining out-of-sample prediction performance by computing the mean misclassification rate, using a cutoff of $0.5$ for the predicted values $\hat{\bs y}_{\text{test}}$, yields similar conclusions.
-The SPN prior performs best, with a misclassification rate of $21\%$, followed by the multivariate Laplace prior obtained by using the SNG prior with $c = 1$ or the SPB prior with $q = 1$, with a misclassification rate of $22\%$.
-In contrast, the multivariate normal prior has a misclassification rate of $26\%$.